 This project is the follow-up to our project “The return of the European wildcat (Felis silvestris) – Promotion of recolonisation and surveillance of population development in Switzerland” which ran from 1 July 2017 to 30 June 2020.
 The questions and aims of the project are aligned to the findings of the preceding project.
 The project is divided into four subject areas:

-MONITORING OF THE POPULATION DEVELOPMENT AND THE CONTINUING COLONISATION
+SURVEILLANCE OF THE POPULATION DEVELOPMENT AND FURTHER POPULATION OF THE MIDDLE COUNTRY

 CO-EXISTENCE OF WILDCATS AND DOMESTIC CATS